KabC03/MLP-neural-network-in-C/README.md

-# Matrix-library-in-C

-Matrix library in C
+# MLP neural network in C